-Peter’s eyes narrowed in rage.
-He reached into his hoodie, grasping the multi-function weapon (it looked like a pen, but could also morph into a knife, garrote, or a high-voltage taser) he called “The Buttfucker.”
-His fingers danced along its ridges, pushing its triggers in a five-key sequence.
-Seconds from now, Blake Turner would be shucking and jiving to the tune of fifty thousand volts, seizing up so goddamn hard that—
+Peter’s eyes narrowed with rage.
+He reached in his hoodie and grasped the multi-function weapon (it looked like a pen, but could also morph into a knife, garrote, or a high voltage taser) he called “The Buttfucker.”
+His fingers danced along its ridges, pushing its hidden triggers in a five-key sequence.
+Mere seconds from now, Blake Turner would be shucking and jiving to the tune of fifty thousand volts, seizing up so goddamn hard that—

 Peter sighed.
 His thumb grudgingly clicked along the weapon’s surface, deactivating its taser.
 Blake’s dad was a top-ranking member of ANOS’s Assault and Response Division.
-He could order Eun Yin raped to death, or have his twisted minions eviscerate Reptar.
+He could order Eun Yin raped to death, or have Reptar eviscerated.

 “Huh?”
 He looked over his shoulder.
 Eun Yin was staring down at him.

 His face twitched with murderous rage; he was still fantasizing about attaching sparking electrodes to Blake’s ballsack.

 “Ugh!”
 Eun exclaimed.
 “Gross!”
 She dug in her purse, produced a Kleenex, and reached for his nose.

 Peter scowled.
 “What’re you—”

 “You’ve got a giant booger hanging from your—”

 “LEAVE IT!” he thundered.

 Mr. Holfin, their math teacher, looked up from his laptop.
 He gave them a dull, vacant glance, then resumed surfing the interwebs.
 He, like most of the faculty, was fully aware that the inmates ran the asylum.